Foster & kinship carers and licensed care service providers

 - Registered health practitioners, if the work they are doing relates to their function as a registered health practitioner.

-If you require a blue card you will need to access the relevant application form.
+If you require a blue card you will need to obtain the relevant application form from the Department of Child Safety, Youth and Women.